 Ferguson in Wilkes County, North Carolina — The American South (South Atlantic)

 Location.
-36° 5.14′ N, 81° 21.96′ W. Marker is in Ferguson, North Carolina, in Wilkes County.
-Marker is at the intersection of State Highway 268 and Tom Dula Road, on the right when traveling west on State Highway 268.
+36° 5.62′ N, 81° 20.28′ W. Marker is in Ferguson, North Carolina, in Wilkes County.
+Marker is at the intersection of State Highway 268 and Foater Payne Road, on the left when traveling west on State Highway 268.
 Touch for map.
-Located at the east end of the Yadkin River bridge.
 Marker is in this post office area: Ferguson NC 28624, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 25, 2017.
-This page originally submitted on July 7, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina.
-This page has been viewed 839 times since then and 24 times this year.
-This page was the Marker of the Week June 18, 2017.
-Photos: 1, 2, 3, 4. submitted on July 7, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina.
-5. submitted on October 20, 2016, by Michael C. Wilcox of Winston-Salem, North Carolina.
-6. submitted on June 12, 2017, by J. J. Prats of Powell, Ohio. • Craig Swain was the editor who published this page.
+This page was last revised on June 16, 2016.
+It was originally submitted on July 7, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina.
+This page has been viewed 537 times since then and 27 times this year.
+Photos: 1, 2, 3, 4. submitted on July 7, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina. • Craig Swain was the editor who published this page.